 There are several ways you can quickly determine object status in the AppStack Environment, including:

-Objects in the AppStack have colors based on their current status, providing a quick summary of your environment.
+The color of objects in AppStack indicate their current status, providing a quick summary of your environment.
 Objects will be in one of the following states, indicated by icon color and shape.

 You can only filter against statuses actively monitored in the AppStack.
 For example, if no objects have a status of Down, the Down status is not available for filtering.